 Philadelphia, PA 19131

-You will be notified by email when your order is filled.
-All orders must be prepaid before delivery/pick-up.
+Printing Solutions will notify you by email when your order is complete and ready for pick-up All orders must be prepaid before delivery/pick-up.

 Graduates who have family members needing special accommodation seating at the Kimmel Center must contact Donna Feeney-Figaniak, Academic Affairs Coordinator as soon as possible at DonnaF@pcom.edu.
 Please specify the number of wheelchairs, walkers and anyone who will have difficulty in navigating steps.
 One companion may sit with this guest.